trpc-group/trpc-cpp/docs/en/fiber.md

 In the selection of polling threads/sleeping threads, they are ordered based on a fixed numbering scheme, and the first (LSB) option is chosen.
 This is because multiple fibers are likely cooperative tasks, and running them on specific threads (FiberWorkers can be configured to bind to specific cores, and the operating system tends to run the same thread on a fixed CPU) improves CPU cache efficiency.

-**b.
-Scheduling Strategy v2: Prioritizing local queues while also supporting task stealing between global and local queues (inspired by the implementation ideas of the taskflow runtime)**
+#### Scheduling Strategy v2: Prioritizing local queues while also supporting task stealing between global and local queues (inspired by the implementation ideas of the taskflow runtime)

 1. The task queue consists of a global (MPMC) and local (SPMC) queue, and supporting task stealing between global and local queues;

 2. When executing parallel tasks, the worker thread can add tasks to its local queue without notification, avoiding system call overhead;